OpenVoiceOS/community-docs/docs/qs_intro.md

 - It should be visible as `sdxx`
 - Write the unzipped image to the disk `sudo dd if=<path-to-unzipped-image> of=<path-to-sd-card> bs=4M status=progress`

-No matter what method your used, upon completion, you should have a bootable SD card or USB drive.
+No matter what method you used, upon completion, you should have a bootable SD card or USB drive.